jacksonh/manos/docs/tutorial/page-1.md

 Building and Running Manos Apps
 -------------------------------

 To test out your application first you'll need to build it.
-You can do this using manos-tool:
+You can do this using manos:

-    manos-tool -build
+    manos -build

 This will compile our application and any templates or modules that we happen to have in your application directory.
 In this case all we've got is the StaticContentModule and we haven't created any templates yet.
 Once this is complete we'll have a HelloWorldApp.dll in our directory.

-To run this app all we'll use the manos-tool again:
+To run this app all we'll use the manos again:

-    manos-tool -run
+    manos -server

 Once the application is running you can check it out by navigating your browser to http://localhost:8080/